 Fibre Channel

-Direct access to Fibre Channel storage is currently only supported on VMware ESXi, and requires the use of a dedicated HBA in the host system:
+Direct access to Fibre Channel storage requires the use of a dedicated HBA in the host system.
+The following HPE Fibre Channel HBAs are supported:

-- HPE SN1100Q 16Gbit Fibre Channel HBA in an HPE Proliant Gen10 or Gen10 Plus server
+- HPE SN1100Q 16Gbit Fibre Channel HBA – supported on HPE Proliant Gen10 and Gen10 Plus servers

 Integrity